Quantum trajectories and reduced dynamics in time-correlated environments: Conclusions

+Throughout this work, we have used the linear stochastic \schr equation unraveling approach to construct and understand the quantum master equation generated by a colored environment.
+Using colored noise and processes as stochastic potentials, we obtained master equations that are open-form and not in Lindblad form, yet are positive definite by construction due to the averaging over pure-state trajectories.
+This paves the way for using SSE as more than an efficient numerical strategy for known QMEs, but also for writing new non-trivial QMEs and exploring situations where an explicit QME cannot even be written.

+From the analytical approach to the SSE using the \ito differential of the OU process as the stochastic drive, a less-known colored noise emerges, $\Upsilon_\mathrm{OU}$, in analogy to white noise arising from the use of a Wiener differential.
+The definition and properties of this correlated noise are studied, and its effects on the dynamics of a two-level system are numerically investigated.
+We presented the normalized linear SSE driven by this noise as the unraveling of its open-form correlated QME.
+In addition, we showed that different terms in the dissipator of the average dynamics correspond to either a Lindblad form unraveled by white noise SSE or correlation terms that are analogous to those obtained for the average dynamics of a stochastic Hamiltonian with Ornstein--Uhlenbeck fluctuations.

-Tackling the problem from a different point, with the Redfield approach, a closure model for the correlation open-form term is obtained through little approximations.
-Hence, though the SSE unravels a precise, but open form, master equation, \cref{eq:nM-QME_OUdriven}, we can think about these forms of Redfield QME \cref{eq:RedfieldFrequenx,eq:RedfieldFreqFINAL} as approximate models for it - an \textit{effective} QME for the SSE unraveling.
-The form of the noise covariance shows the validity of the first Markov approximation, as the exponential decay of it ensures that when the influence of the channel is not negligible the density matrix has not changed significantly.
+Through the Redfield derivation, we gained insights into the peculiarity of the dynamics obtained using $\Upsilon_\mathrm{OU}$-colored noise, obtaining a closure model for the open term of the correlation of the system with the environment in the QME corresponding to the colored SSE.
+Hence, though the SSE unravels a precise, but open form, master equation, \cref{eq:nM-QME_OUdriven}, we can think about these forms of Redfield QME, \cref{eq:RedfieldFrequenx,eq:RedfieldFreqFINAL}, as approximate models for it---an \textit{effective} QME for the SSE unraveling.

-From the implementation and analysis of the numerical solutions to the effect of the different dissipators on two-level systems described by different Hamiltonians, we highlight the following main results.